A Categorical Semantics for Linear Logical Frameworks: Conclusions and Future Work

 \subsection{Acknowledgements}

-My thanks go out to Samson Abramsky and Radha Jagadeesan for the stimulating discussions and to Urs Schreiber for sparking my curiosity for this topic.
+My thanks go to Samson Abramsky and Radha Jagadeesan for the stimulating discussions and to Urs Schreiber for sparking my curiosity about this topic.
 I am indebted to the anonymous reviewers, whose comments have been very helpful.
 This research was supported by the EPSRC and the Clarendon Fund.